Sep 15, 2023

 - The event is almost always held in Alberta for 15-18U, and is generally a watered-down version of the Ontario Championships where most of the quality teams are from Ontario and end up playing each other on days 2 and 3 of the event.
 For 14U and under, Nationals are split up into three separate events based on geography and therefore are not a true “Nationals”.

-- There are a number of JVA/AAU events in May that are a 4-5 hour drive from Oakville that are just as big (usually bigger) than Nationals and the level of competition is not only better, but is also different than what we see in Canada.
-For example, we attend the Can-Am in Detroit most years which is a three day event, has 96 courts and 600 teams throughout all age groups.
-For a quarter of the cost to families, the overall outcome is very positive and teams tend to enjoy this event over Nationals.
+- There are a number of JVA/AAU events in May that are a 4-5 hour drive from Oakville that are just as big (if not bigger) than Nationals and the level of competition is not only better, but is also different than what we see in Canada.
+For example, we have attended the Can-Am in Detroit for many years which is a three day event, has 96 courts and 600 teams throughout all age groups.
+For a quarter of the cost to families, the overall outcome is very positive and teams tend to enjoy the competition and fanfare of this event as much as, or more than, Nationals.

 - Typically, we will only consider bringing a team to Canadian Nationals if they are guaranteed a Division 1 placement at the event.
 This means that the team must finish in the top 10 in Ontario (Division 1 Tier 1).
 If this is not achieved, it makes much more sense to attend a tournament in the US to wrap the season than attend Nationals in a lower division.